jmontillah/calculator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made to show what I've been learning about React.js.

-## Available Scripts
+## Calculator

-In the project directory, you can run:
+This project is a calculator, the next tools were used to make this app possible:

 ### `npm start`